Skip to content

 • If the insured person dies as a result of the accident, benefits are provided to the surviving dependents for loss of income up to the statutory monthly maximum for up to three years

-HOW DID THE RECENT NO-FAULT REFORMS AFFECT PIP COVERAGE FOR MICHIGAN DRIVERS?
+HOW DID THE NO-FAULT REFORMS AFFECT PIP COVERAGE FOR MICHIGAN DRIVERS?

-In 2019, Michigan legislators passed a series of significant reforms to the No-Fault system.
-The most noteworthy change concerned Personal Injury Protection (PIP) medical coverage.
 Previously, every No-Fault policy included unlimited PIP coverage, which made Michigan auto insurance rates among the highest in the country.
-Under the new law, which took effect July 1, 2020, policy holders could choose one of six PIP medical coverage options ranging from unlimited PIP benefits to no coverage (for those enrolled in Medicare Parts A and B).
+Under Michigan’s No-Fault reform, which took effect July 1, 2020, policy holders could choose one of six PIP medical coverage options ranging from unlimited PIP benefits to no coverage (for those enrolled in Medicare Parts A and B).

-While the new PIP benefit options reduced premium costs, they imposed strict limits on coverage for medical care and related expenses.
+While these PIP benefit options reduced premium costs, they imposed strict limits on coverage for medical care and related expenses.
 As a result, choosing a lower level of PIP coverage could result in staggering medical bills for someone who is seriously injured in a Michigan car accident.

 WHAT ARE THE SIX PERSONAL INJURY PROTECTION (PIP) OPTIONS?